whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

     bind_app_keys NODE_PRIMARY_ADDRESS ELEMENT_IDX MODEL_ID APP_KEY_IDX

 This command allows the local node to send a Configuration message to a distant node.
-The distant node needs to be added/present (see :ref:`nodes_command`).
+The distant node needs to be added/present (see :ref:`provisionee_nodes_command`).
 The message sent is a `Config Model App Bind` message sent using the stored DevKey for the destination node.

 If a success, we receive a Status message and a success message is displayed.